Udaipur | Jodhpur | Jaisalmer | Bikaner 7 Days/ 6 Night Tour

 Tour Activities: Visiting the Romantic city Udaipur, Jodhpur, Desert Activities in Jaisalmer & Bikaner.

-What is included: All Transportation by Car, Hotel accommodation in Udaipur, Jodhpur, Jaisalmer & Bikaner with everyday Breakfast, Drop off to Jaipur airport or desired location in Jaipur.
+What is included: All Transportation by Car, Hotel accommodation in Udaipur, Jodhpur, Jaisalmer & Bikaner with everyday Breakfast, Private Tour Guide in each city, Drop off to Jaipur airport or desired location in Jaipur.

 What is not included: Monument Entry Fees, Lunch, Mineral Water Bottle, Tipping to Taxi Man or Guide and any kind of personal expenses.